Comparison of MD and DO in the United States: Geographic distribution

 The geographic distribution of MD and DO physicians is not uniform.
 As of 2012, the states with the greatest ratio of active physicians holding a DO degree versus active physicians holding an MD degree were Oklahoma (20.7% of physicians), Iowa, Michigan, Maine, and West Virginia.
-During that same year, the states with the greatest ratio of active physicians holding an MD degree versus a DO degree were Louisiana, Washington, D.C., Massachusetts, Maryland, and Connecticut.
+During that same year, the states with the greatest ratio of active physicians holding an MD degree versus a DO degree were Louisiana, D.C., Massachusetts, Maryland, and Connecticut.
 The states with the greatest per capita number of MD physicians are Washington, D.C., Massachusetts, Maryland, New York, and Connecticut.

 The sex and racial distribution of DOs and MDs are similar.